weaviate/weaviate-io/developers/weaviate/api/rest/batch.md

     "limit": "<int>",              # the most amount of objects that can be deleted in a single query, matches QUERY_MAXIMUM_RESULTS
-    "successful": "<int>",         # how many objects were successfully deleted in this round "failed": "<int>",             # how many objects should have been deleted but could not be deleted "objects": [{                  # one JSON object per Weaviate object "id": "<id>",                # this successfully deleted object would be omitted with output=minimal "status": "SUCCESS",         # possible status values are: "SUCCESS", "FAILED", "DRYRUN" "error": null
+    "successful": "<int>",         # how many objects were successfully deleted in this round "failed": "<int>",             # how many objects should have been deleted but could not be deleted "objects": [{                  # one JSON object per weaviate object "id": "<id>",                # this successfully deleted object would be omitted with output=minimal "status": "SUCCESS",         # possible status values are: "SUCCESS", "FAILED", "DRYRUN" "error": null
     }, {
-      "id": "<id>",                # this error'd object will always be listed, even with output=minimal "status": "FAILED",
+      "id": "<id>",                # this error object will always be listed, even with output=minimal "status": "FAILED",
       "errors": {
          "error": [{